Birkbeck2/web-development/html-attributes.md

     <p>De bladeren vallen</p>
     ```

-3. Say you want to tell the computer the entire HTML document is in British English.
-Would this work?
+3. If I wanted to declare the entire language of an entire document, could I do it like this?

     ```html
     <!DOCTYPE html>